absinthe-graphql/absinthe/README.md

 {:ok, %{data: %{"item" => %{"name" => "Foo"}}}}
 ```

-We can also use a variable:
+Query documents also support variables:

 ## Variables

 To support variables, simply define them for your query document [as the specification expects](https://facebook.github.io/graphql/#sec-Language.Query-Document.Variables),
-and pass in a `variables` option (eg, query parameters passed along with the
+and pass in a `variables` option (eg, [AbsinthePlug](http://hex.pm/projects/absinthe_plug) handles providing these directly from query parameters or the POST body) to `run`:
-request) to `run`:

 ```elixir
 """